-The Top 5 Tips for Preserving Your Car Battery’s Lifespan
+Top 5 Tips for Extending a Car Battery’s Lifespan

 To get the longest life out of your car battery that is possible, there are certain things you can do to accomplish this.
 It doesn’t even require you to go to an auto body shop or anything like that.
 These are things that any driver can do.

 Below are the top 5 tips which should help you with this task.

 1) Secure the Battery

 The battery must be tightly secured in place before turning on the car.
 Otherwise, the battery will vibrate and jiggle around which could cause damage to the car’s internal components and the electrical system.

 If you’re someone who usually drives on rough or uneven roads, then you should frequently inspect your battery to ensure that it is still tightly fastened.